chess10kp/mhacks25/README.md

 **AI-Powered Solana Wallet & Kalshi Trading Assistant**

-SolMate is a hackathon project that combines Solana blockchain with AI to help users trade on Kalshi prediction markets.
-Built for MHacks 2025, it uses Gemini AI to analyze Kalshi markets and helps users make informed trading decisions with automated wallet management.
+SolMate is a hackathon project built for MHacks 2025 that combines Solana wallets with AI to help users trade on Kalshi prediction markets.
+It uses Gemini AI with MCP (Model Context Protocol) to analyze market data and provides automated wallet management for seamless trading.

 ## 🎥 Demo Video